Our 14 Investment Beliefs & Philosophies

 Number 3

-Portfolio diversification is by far the most important risk management and mitigation tool available to investors to avoid excessive portfolio volatility/risk.
-Furthermore, good portfolio diversification can be achieved at almost no cost.
+Portfolio diversification is by far the most important risk management and mitigation tool available for investors to avoid excessive portfolio volatility/risk.
+Moreover, effective portfolio diversification can be achieved at almost no cost.
 Thus, portfolio diversification is essential to maximize long-term investment success.

 Number 4

-In the short to medium-term, many securities (potentially whole markets) may not reflect fundamental fair value, sometimes deviating significantly from fair value (i.e., financial markets are not “efficient” in the short to medium-term).
-Nevertheless, in the long-term, security values ultimately gravitate towards fundamental fair value (i.e., financial markets become “efficient” in the long-term).
+In the short to medium-term, many securities and even entire markets may not reflect fundamental fair value, sometimes diverging significantly from it.
+This suggests that financial markets are not "efficient" in the short to medium-term.
+However, over the long-term, the value of securities generally re-align with their fundamental fair value, indicating that financial markets become "efficient" in the long-term.

 Number 5